Dylan2432/S24_Team3_EV_Motorcycle_Chassis_Dynamometer/README.md

 ## Capabilities

-Here explain in more detail (though not as much as will be given in the datasheet) what the version of this project in this repo is capable of doing.
+This dynamometer is designed to test and measure the performance metrics of an electric motorcycle.

 ## Salient Outcomes

-Projects often have some outcomes that are more interesting than others.
-Here, highlight those things that you found interesting!
+To be updated as the project progresses

 ## Project Demonstration & Images

-Project images and videos will be added as the project progresses.
+Project demos and images will be uploaded as the project progresses.

 ## About Us